cmusatyalab/cv-scripts/README.md

   object detector from checkpoint files.
 * `saved_model_server.py` will start a Gabriel server to process frames using an object detector from saved model files.
+* `remove_dup.py` creates a new version of a tfrecord file where each image has a unique perceptual hash value.

 ## Usage